THE DIPLOMA YEARS

-IST is officially authorized by IBO to offer the Diploma Years Programme starting in September of 2022.
+IST is now officially authorized by IBO to offer the Diploma Years Programme that started in September of 2022, this academic school year.
 The IBDP is a comprehensive and rigorous two-year academic programme for students aged 16 to 19 (Grades 11 and 12), which offers excellent preparation for higher education

 The general objectives of the IBDP are to provide students with a balanced education, to develop critical and creative thinkers, to facilitate geographic and cultural mobility, and to promote international-mindedness.
 The IBDP promotes a holistic learning experience, which enables students to flourish physically, intellectually, emotionally and ethically.

-The IBDP focuses on rigorous academic studies through 6 different subject groups, (Studies in Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Maths, and Arts) along with the CORE (Theory of Knowledge, Extended Essay, and doing service for the community, CAS), while taking into account the IB Learner Profiles and Approaches To Learning (ATL) skills.
+The IBDP focuses on rigorous academic studies through 6 different subject groups, (Studies in Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Math, and Arts) along with the CORE (Theory of Knowledge, Extended Essay, and doing service for the community, CAS), while taking into account the IB Learner Profiles and Approaches To Learning (ATL) skills.
 It is an international curriculum recognized globally by universities and employers around the world.
 To get more detailed information about the Diploma Years Programme (DP) click on this link: IST-Diploma Years Programme Parent Handbook

 SUBJECT AREAS AND COURSES IN THE DP

 SPANISH Language Acquisition